 The most important information about each idea is shown directly on its card for at-a-glance consumption, including its title and description, the person who submitted it, and when, its associated Categories and votes, and the number of comments.
-You can even vote on each idea right from its card by clicking the desired thumbs up or down icon.
+You can even vote on each idea right on its card by clicking the thumbs-up or thumbs-down icon.

 NOTE: Users with Ideation-management permissions will see an ellipsis menu at the top of the Ideation card and can use the options to edit, delete, pin, and change the status of an idea.
-To learn more, see Ideation Settings.
+Learn more about Ideation Settings.

 - edit your ideas,